Fragmon/klipper_max_flow_test/README.md

 1. File at wrong path → must be `~/klipper/klippy/extras/tmc_flow_test.py`
 2. Service not restarted → run `sudo systemctl restart klipper` (NOT `FIRMWARE_RESTART`)
 3. Stale Python cache → `rm -f ~/klipper/klippy/extras/__pycache__/tmc_flow_test*.pyc` then restart
-4. **Kalico**: see compatibility note below — make sure your file is from v3.1 or later
+4. **Kalico**: see compatibility note above — the plugin needs the `_pstdev` workaround that's part of the current release

-**Plugin throws `ImportError: attempted relative import with no known parent package`** — You're on Kalico (or another Klipper fork) that ships its own `extras/statistics.py`, which shadows Python's stdlib `statistics`. **v3.1 fixes this** — make sure you have the latest plugin (no `import statistics` at top of file).
+**Plugin throws `ImportError: attempted relative import with no known parent package`** — You're on Kalico (or another Klipper fork) that ships its own `extras/statistics.py`, which shadows Python's stdlib `statistics`.
+The plugin works around this with a local `_pstdev` helper — make sure you have the latest version of `tmc_flow_test.py` (no `import statistics` at top of file) and re-pull from the repo if needed.

 **`TMC_FLOW_STATUS` reports "StallGuard2 needs SpreadCycle"** *(SG2 drivers — TMC5160, TMC2130, TMC2240)* —
 Remove the `stealthchop_threshold:` line entirely from your TMC section, restart Klipper.
 For TMC2240: also remove any `[delayed_gcode]` block that sets `sg4_thrs` or `sg4_filt_en` — they're not needed in SG2 mode.